Gold-Nano Blog / Gold Nanoparticle Cancer Research Report #11`

 Below is a glimpse into what you'll find in this issue:

-A Magnetic Resonance Image occurs when a radio-frequency disrupts the electromagnetic field, in the body, creating an image.
+A Magnetic Resonance Image (MRI) occurs when a radio-frequency disrupts the electromagnetic field, in the body, creating an image.

 To enhance the image, traditionally, MRI technicians inject a drug or contrast agent containing gadolinium into the patient's body.